2022 - 2023 School YearHomeschool Program

-Academic & Artistic Enrichment Classes for Homeschooled Students in 2nd through 5th Grade Level Classes
+Academic & Artistic Enrichment Classes for Homeschooled Students ages 7-11

-Waldorf School at Moraine Farm is pleased to announce registration is officially open for the Fall 2020 Homeschool Program on our beautiful Beverly, Massachusetts campus.
+Waldorf School at Moraine Farm is pleased to offer our Homeschool Program on our beautiful Beverly, Massachusetts campus.

-In-person, outdoor courses offered this upcoming semester will include Strings, Fine Arts, Games & Movement, and Handwork.
+In-person courses offered during the regular school year during the Spring semester can include Strings, Theater, Engineering, Fine Arts, Photography, Poetry Class, Games & Movement, C.A.R.E.
+Class and Handwork.
 Each course is facilitated by one of our experienced faculty members.

-The Fall semester begins October 6th through December 18th.
-The Winter/Spring semester is planned for January 5 to June 15.
-Both sessions will follow the Waldorf School at Moraine Farm school calendar and observe listed holidays and school breaks.
+The 2022-2023 program will kickoff in February 2023.
+All programs will follow the Waldorf School at Moraine Farm school calendar and observe listed holidays and school breaks.
 The program will adhere to the safety and mask protocols outlined in our school’s Reopening Plan.
+All students must be at least 7 years old at start of program to enroll.
 Please see the course descriptions below or email homeschool@

 Program & Class Descriptions